ARMmbed/mbed-os-tools/README.md

 **Required**

-The name of the platform that should be returned for any platform that has a `target_id` that matches the first four characters specified in `mid`.
+The name of the platform that is returned for any platform that has a `target_id` that matches the first four characters specified in `mid`.

 ##### `oper`

 **Default:** `'+'`

-If set to `'+'`, the mocked platform will be enabled.
-If `'-'`, the mocked platform will be disabled.
+If set to `'+'`, the mocked platform is enabled.
+If `'-'`, the mocked platform is disabled.

 ---

 # Testing

 All tests are contained within the `/test` directory.
-The tests are ran with the following command:
+You can run the tests with the following command:

 ```
 $ python setup.py test